snd/fragments-forge/README.md

 });
 ```

-would execute something like this query
+would execute a query similar to
 ```sql
 SELECT *
 FROM public_content